 - ½ teaspoon vanilla extract

-- 1 cup semi-sweet chocolate chips or mini chips
+- 1 cup semi-sweet chocolate chips or chocolate chunks or mini chips

 Instructions